Know your options under state law

-Students who report sexual misconduct have the right to decide to pursue a criminal process, an SMU grievance process or both processes at the same time.
+Students who report sexual assault have the right to decide to pursue a criminal process, an SMU grievance process or both processes.
+Students also may choose not to pursue criminal charges or file a grievance.
 The internal grievance process does not delay the criminal process; the processes proceed independently of each other.

-The criminal process: SMU Police notify the appropriate external law enforcement agency when sexual misconduct is reported.
-SMU Police also present the findings of their investigation to the appropriate external law enforcement agency.
-If a student who has reported sexual misconduct decides to pursue criminal charges, the district attorney’s office in the appropriate jurisdiction determines whether to present the case to a grand jury to obtain an indictment and proceed with a trial.
+The criminal process: SMU Police present the findings of their investigation to the appropriate external law enforcement agency.
+A student may decide immediately or at a later date to pursue criminal charges and prosecution in a Texas criminal court.
+A student also may choose not to pursue criminal charges.
+If a student decides to pursue criminal charges, the district attorney’s office in the appropriate jurisdiction determines whether to present the case to a grand jury to obtain an indictment and proceed with a trial.
 SMU Police are available to counsel and accompany students through this process; call 214-768-3333.

-The internal grievance process: A student who reports sexual misconduct may file a complaint under the University’s Title IX policy.
-The internal grievance process includes an investigation of the allegations, and sanctions within the SMU community may be imposed.
-After the conclusion of the investigation, either party may request a hearing before the University Conduct Board.
+The internal grievance process: A student who reports sexual assault may file a complaint under the University’s Title IX policy, Policy 2.5.1.
+The internal grievance process includes an investigation of the allegations, sanctions and an appeal process.

-The internal grievance procedures required by Title IX offer students reporting sexual misconduct an avenue for holding violators accountable for their actions, in addition to the criminal process.
-For more information, contact the Office of Institutional Access and Equity, 214-768-3601.
+The internal grievance procedures required by Title IX offer students reporting sexual assault an avenue for holding violators accountable for their actions, in addition to the criminal process.
+Students reporting sexual assault are encouraged to share as much information as they are comfortable sharing.
+Limited information provided to University officials may limit the actions the University is able to take in investigating an incident.
+For more information, contact the Title IX Coordinator, 214-768-3601.

 The University regularly examines its internal grievance process in comparison with benchmark practices, taking into account adherence to state and federal laws, especially Title IX.